mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 ### 5.6 TLS

-If you are using Mendix Operator version 1.5.0 or above, you can configure TLS for your environment from the Developer Portal.
+If you are using Mendix Operator version 1.5.0 or above, you can configure TLS for your environment from the Mendix Portal.

 In the TLS pane, you can choose whether to **Apply Default Configuration** or a **Custom TLS Configuration**.
 If you apply the default configuration, then the configuration made when you ran the configuration script for the namespace will be used.